Welcome to the Biological and Active Materials (BAM) lab!

 Biological Mechanics are unique in the physical world, as biological systems are able to convert chemical energy

 into controlled active forces; these forces move cells and also change their mechanical properties.

 Some of the things we are interested in are:

 -Mechanics of disease- how do cell mechanics contribute to pathology?

 -Mechanotransduction- how do cells sense and respond to force?

 -Biomimetic Materials Science- can we recreate the amazing mechanics of biology?

--Soft Condensed Matter Physics- can we understand biological mechanics using physics principles?
+-Soft Condensed Matter Physics- can we understand biological mechanics using physics?

 We don't know everything (far from it)- that's why we collaborate with fantastic people at McGill and beyond.
 Moreover, we need help from new researchers!